 Ed is from Bay Shore, NY.
 He began his adventures in polymer science as a high school student under Prof. Miriam Rafailovich at SUNY Stony Brook.
-After completing a bachelor's degree in Mechanical Engineering at Cornell University (Ithaca, NY) in 2006, he moved to The University of Michigan (Ann Arbor, MI) and received a Ph.D. in Macromolecular Science and Engineering, under the mentorship of Kenichi Kuroda, in 2011.
+After completing a bachelor's degree in Mechanical Engineering at Cornell University (Ithaca, NY) in 2006, he moved to The University of Michigan (Ann Arbor, MI) and earned a Ph.D. in Macromolecular Science and Engineering, under the mentorship of Kenichi Kuroda, in 2011.
 He was an NSF/JSPS visiting scholar at Nagoya University with Prof. Masami Kamigaito in 2010.
 Following a postdoc position with Anne J. McNeil in Chemistry at U Michigan, Ed joined the faculty at RPI in 2014.
 He is married to Gabrielle Todd and they have a daughter, Sophia, who is 2.5 years old and already loves polymer science.
 Link to Ed's CV

 Awards and Honors